gaborvecsei/Mad-Money-Backtesting/README.md

     - Result is a `.csv` file which you can use
 - **Backtesting the buy calls**: Use the notebook `mad_money_backtesting.ipynb`

+*Warning: code quality is just "meh", I did not pay much attention here, this is just a quick experiment*

 # Backtesting

 In the notebook there are notes how the experiment(s) were conducted and facts, limitations about the approach.